yawnoc/constituents-extraction/README.md

 # constituents-extraction

-Curve fitting to extract Aggregate and Monomer constituents from frame vs intensity data for a biological sample.
+Curve fitting to extract Aggregate and Monomer constituents from frame vs intensity data for biological samples.

 I am not a biologist, so I am just going to call them `peak1` and `peak2`.